 What is Gurkha Trailblazer?

-The Gurkha Trailblazer on its second edition will be held in Hong Kong on January 12, 2019.
+The Gurkha Trailblazer on its third edition will be held in Hong Kong on February 8, 2020.
 The event is named in honor of the Nepalese soldiers who lost their lives in global conflicts fighting for peace.

 The Gurkhas made a significant contribution to maintaining social stability in Hong Kong during unsettling times, enabling the Hong Kong SAR to become the world city it is today.
 From 1948 to 1997, Gurkha soldiers secured the border, provided humanitarian support during natural disasters, helped in environmental protection efforts and bomb disposal, and additionally initiated one of the city’s biggest annual charity events.